 Pictured: Ed Flynn and Janelle Villas.
 Photo by Claire Demos.

 By Abigail Trabue

 Last night at Jefferson Park’s Gift Theatre — a storefront venue if ever there was one — I sat down, the lights shifted, the actors came on stage, a world swam around me.
 I was transfixed, and suddenly, the end.
 I blinked, and thought “it’s too soon.”
 And yet, there I was clapping and the actors were bowing.
 It was over.
 I stood up breathless and bursting to talk to someone about what I just experienced.
-I walked out to a warm Chicago evening and realized I had just witnessed a company catch lightening in a bottle.
+I walked out to a warm Chicago evening and realized I had just witnessed a company catch lightning in a bottle.
 And like a kid getting off a rollercoaster, I wanted to jump back in line and do it all over again.

 Under the smart and imaginative direction of Michael Patrick Thornton and Jessica Thebus, Gift’s world premiere of Claire Kiechel’s PILGRIMS is relevant, funny, confusing, heartbreaking, uncomfortable, and beautiful.

 Set in a single cabin room aboard a ship bound for a newly discovered planet being colonized and Americanized by citizens and soldiers, we are introduced to the characters Soldier and Girl.
 Two strangers with two very different reasons for being aboard The Destiny.
 On board the cabin mates struggle with the past, the future, each other, the confines of the room, their thoughts and desires, suffocating fears and dying hopes, and with only Jasmine, an outdated robot as their link beyond the cabin walls, tension runs high and heat of the moment decisions are made.